reveurmichael/machine_learning/Readme.md

 ## Exercise sessions (Wednesday)

-Content corresponds to lecture topics.

-Some math will be included.
+Most exercises will correspond to lecture topics, with some extensions (e.g. some more math).

 Tests will take place during some Exercise sessions.